 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-The Mozilla Foundation has released multiple security advisories to address vulnerabilities in Mozilla Firefox, Thunderbird, and SeaMonkey.
-Exploitation of these vulnerabilities may allow a remote, unauthenticated attacker to execute arbitrary code or bypass security restrictions.
+VideoLAN has released a security advisory to address multiple vulnerabilities in VLC Media Player.
+These vulnerabilities may allow an attacker to execute arbitrary code or cause a denial-of-service condition.

 US-CERT encourages users and administrators to review VideoLAN security advisory VideoLAN-SA-1003 and apply any necessary updates or workarounds to help mitigate the risks.

 Cisco Releases Security Advisory for Small Business Video Surveillance Cameras and 4-Port Gigabit Security Routers

 Cisco has released a security advisory to address a vulnerability that affects Cisco Small Business Video Surveillance Cameras and Cisco RVS4000 4-Port Gigabit Security Routers.
 This vulnerability may allow an unprivileged user to gain full administrative access on the device or obtain sensitive information.

 US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20100421-vsc and apply any necessary updates or workarounds to help mitigate the risks.